 2.4.L System Status Section

 The SMS shall allow operators to view the state of various access system components in text or numerical form.
 A specific controller’s state shall also be able to be viewed in graphic form using the picture of the controller with the status of each terminal.
-Workstation and database status shall also be able to be displayed.
+EntraPass Workstation and database status shall also be able to be displayed.

 The SMS shall offer an active status count of all operators in the SMS.